MicrosoftDocs/entra-docs/docs/fundamentals/custom-security-attributes-troubleshoot.md

 **Cause**

 Currently, you can only activate and deactivate custom security attribute definitions.
-Deletion of custom security attributes is not supported.
-Deactivated definitions do not count towards the tenant wide 500 definition limit.
+Deletion of custom security attributes isn't supported.
+Deactivated definitions don't count towards the tenant wide 500 definition limit.

 **Solution**